Colin Drummond1

 by John Fayram, 1715 2

-He matriculated at Clare Hall, Cambridge University, Cambridge, Cambridgeshire, England, on 5 July 1684.1 He held the office of Member of Parliament (M.P.)
-(Whig) for Bury St. Edmunds between 1694 and 1703.1 He held the office of Hereditary High Steward of Bury St. Edmunds.4 He was created 1st Baron Hervey of Ickworth, Suffolk [England] on 23 March 1702/3, created apparently at the Duchess of Marlborough's behest.3 He graduated from Cambridge University, Cambridge, Cambridgeshire, England, on 16 April 1705 with a Doctor of Law (LL.D.).3 He was created 1st Earl of Bristol [Great Britain] on 19 October 1714.3 His last will was dated 1 December 1750.
+He matriculated at Clare Hall, Cambridge University, Cambridge, Cambridgeshire, EnglandG, on 5 July 1684.1 He held the office of Member of Parliament (M.P.)
+(Whig) for Bury St. Edmunds between 1694 and 1703.1 He held the office of Hereditary High Steward of Bury St. Edmunds.4 He was created 1st Baron Hervey of Ickworth, Suffolk [England] on 23 March 1702/3, created apparently at the Duchess of Marlborough's behest.3 He graduated from Cambridge University, Cambridge, Cambridgeshire, EnglandG, on 16 April 1705 with a Doctor of Law (LL.D.)3 He was created 1st Earl of Bristol [Great Britain] on 19 October 1714.3 His last will was dated 1 December 1750.

 Lord Hervey wrote "he is a judicious, dispassionate, just, humane, and thoroughly amiable man, and has lived long enough in the world to have this character of him (though given by his son) uncontroverted by anyone else."3